 This work was supported in part by grants from the National Science Foundation, Oracle and IBM, and by the Parallel Data Lab (PDL) Consortium (Amazon, Facebook, Google, Hewlett-Packard Enterprise, Hitachi, IBM, Intel, Microsoft, NetApp, Oracle, Pure Storage, Salesforce, Samsung, Seagate, TwoSigma and Western Digital).
-We would like to thank Saman Amarasinghe, Dominic Chen, Stephen Chou, Chris Fallin, Graham Neubig, Olatunji Ruwase as well as the Catalyst Research Group at Carnegie Mellon University for their suggestions and feedback on our work.
+We would like to thank Saman Amarasinghe, Dominic Chen, Stephen Chou, Chris Fallin, Graham Neubig, Olatunji Ruwase, the Catalyst Research Group at Carnegie Mellon University and the anonymous reviewers at MLSys for their valuable suggestions and feedback on our work.